phwt/enewsletter-generator/README.md

  - [wrapText function](https://github.com/phwt/enewsletter-generator) - Function used for text-wrapping in canvas.

 ## Release History
+ - 2.1 (26-04-18)
+     - UI Overhaul with Bootstrap.
+         - Remove section header.
+Pages now divided in 2 sections by left for forms and right for result.
+         - Move image selection into modal.
+     - Remove preview fuction.
+Text will now preview right when you type it.
+     - Add function to fill form with placeholder text and placeholder image.
+(For developing purpose)
+         - User will be noticed if placeholder text and/or image is used.
+     - Decrease image height and fix text misalignment.
+     - All fields and options button will be disabled after image is selected.
  - 2.0 (25-04-18)
      - Migration from original project to public version.
          - Change Header/Footer image.